carljmosca/vaadin8-demo/README.md

 Docker
 ======
+The Docker image can be built via maven
+- mvn package docker:build
+To create and run a container from the newly built image
+- docker run -d -p 8090:8080 --name vaadin8-demo carljmosca/vaadin8-demo

 OpenShift
 =========

+Allow containers to run as any user and prevent privileged containers:
 - oc edit scc restricted
 - Change runAsUser.Type to RunAsAny
-- Ensure allowPrivilegedContainer is set to false
+- Ensure allowPrivilegedContainer is set to false Create a project and application
+- oc new-project vaadin8-demo
+- oc new-app -f vaadin8-demo-template.json

 Minishift
 =========